AlexHoe/bash-scripts/README.md

 ## stripcomments

-Removes all comments and empty lines from a file and prints the normal lines
+Removes all comments and empty lines from a file and prints the normal lines, expects a file as argument